 In this specific project, we ended up selecting 20+ suppliers (or contracts) for a renegotiation process, after enriching the analyzes with qualitative information.

 What Facts to Use in a Renegotiation Meeting?

 Being well prepared is crucial for the outcome of a renegotiation meeting.
 Prior to the meeting, you should always conduct thorough analyzes to help you better understand the current situation.
 We recommend using a mix of both internal and external analyzes for this purpose.

 For the customer in question, we prepared several relevant analyzes, such as spend development and supplier financials.
 All these insights were automatically generated in the spend management solution, and directly exported to Powerpoint prior to the meeting.

 In a renegotiation meeting, you should highlight and showcase the most relevant information - both from a business and tactical perspective.
 For example, if your purchasing volume and spend has increased significantly in recent years, you would expect this to be reflected in better terms or unit prices.
-If this is not the case, you need to share these findings with the supplier and ask them to provide additional insights or answers.
-Please note that if the suppliers are not able to answer all your questions during the meeting, we recommend assigning them follow-up tasks or "homework" after the meeting.
+If this isn't the case, you need to share these findings with the supplier and ask them to provide additional insights or answers.
+Please note that if the suppliers aren't able to answer all your questions during the meeting, we recommend assigning them follow-up tasks or "homework" after the meeting.

 What Are the Expected Results?

 In this project, the procurement costs per supplier (i.e. addressed spend) was reduced by an average of 6% through improved pricing terms - and millions were realized in savings.
 Note that the savings and cost reductions varied between the different contracts/suppliers and the type of spend/categories.
 One supplier, for example, lowered its prices with 20% on average after the renegotiation process was completed.